 If you’ve been training seriously for a while [10-16 months], you classify as an intermediate lifter, and it will probably take you about a year to add an inch to your arms.

 The reason for the slower gains in this phase is that the body has limits, and you are getting closer and closer to them.

-Once you are an advanced [2-3 years of experience], it would take you about 2-3 years to add an inch to your arms… if it happens at all.
+Once you are an advanced lifter [2-3 years of experience], it will take you about 2-3 years to add an inch to your arms… if it happens at all.

 Note: Those numbers are not written in stone and represent just a guideline.
-It may surprise some of you, but any true natural bodybuilder who has trained for a significant amount of time will back it up.
+The predictions may surprise some of you, but a true natural bodybuilder who has trained for a significant amount of time will back them up.

-The promises for fast gains in the magazines and bodybuilding sites are fake and have only one goal in mind – to sell you something.
+The promises for fast gains in the mainstream bodybuilding media are fake and have only one goal in mind – to sell you something.